LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 ```
 Now you can monitor the connectivity health from the Login stream messages.

-### 7. Handling incoming message Field-By-Field
+#### 8. Handling incoming messages Field-By-Field

+Now, what about the market price message handling.
 The code above just prints incoming messages "as is" which is not be useful.
 I am implementing the ```decode``` method to iterate incoming data's  ```FieldList``` object and handle data field by field.
 Please be noticed that the ```decode``` method handles only a few data types because the ```KonsumerRTO``` uses the View feature to request only interested FIDs, so the method can check only subscription FIDs data types.

 ```Java